All Commissions

 IOU

-Southeast and eastern Florida, including Miami-Dade, Broward, Palm Beach, and portions of the Gulf Coast; largest electric utility in Florida
+Eastern and southern Florida, including Miami-Dade, Broward, Palm Beach, and approximately 35 counties statewide — largest electric utility in Florida

 Duke Energy Florida (DEF)